Lionel Loueke: Biography

 He made his major-label debut in 2008 when Blue Note released his album Karibu.
 NPR praised his fusion of African music with jazz harmonies, vocal inflections, and complex time signatures.
 The album includes Biolcati and Nemeth and guest appearances by Hancock and Shorter.
 His album Mwaliko (2010) is a collection of duo and trio performances that combines traditional West African music with jazz.
 Guests include Angélique Kidjo (a native of Benin), Richard Bona from Cameroon, and American musicians Marcus Gilmore and Esperanza Spalding.
+His 2012 album Heritage was released on Blue Note and was produced by Robert Glasper.

 Loueke sings in Xhosa-inspired aspects, such as clicks (e.g., Nonvignon from Karibu).
 He doesn't speak Xhosa, and the singing is akin to scatting, having no linguistic meaning.

 Awards and honors

 In early 2008, Loueke's "Kponnon Kpété" won Best Traditional World Song in the 7th Annual Independent Music Awards.
 Virgin Forest was nominated World Fusion Album of the year.

 In 2009 he won a Fellow Award from United States Artists.

 Loueke recorded with the Australian band The Vampires on their album The Vampires meet Lionel Loueke.
 The album was nominated for the 2017 ARIA Music Award for Best Jazz Album.